Thomas-Caroff/musicHelper/README.md

 This project intend to offer to new musicians (or any musician without deep theorical knowledge) an opportunity to compose music with complex concepts.

-MusicHelper contain a complex metronome, a scales cheat sheet with a Circle of Fifhts, and a progression helper linked to the previous Circle of Fifths
+MusicHelper contain a complex metronome, a scales cheat sheet with a Circle of Fifhts, and a progression helper linked to the previous Circle of Fifths.